 * I buy child size bamboo toothbrushes and make my own toothbrush heads.
 It’s pretty damn easy.
 I use a small hacksaw and an electric drill (two things I already own).
 I saw the brush in half, drill a hole and plop it on.
 I can confirm my teeth are happy.

 ** We made a litter box house out of wood and use these inside.
-We scoop out waste every other day so one box lasts us up to a year.
+We scoop out waste every day so one box lasts us at least a year.
+The paper box can be composted when it's no longer functional.

 Do the best you can until you know better.